Why Do Motorcycle Lights Flash And Flicker?

 Many wonder if the motorcyclist is doing that on purpose or if there’s some sort of electrical problem going on with the bike.
 Either way, it’s a curious phenomenon and deserves an explanation for motorcyclists and non-riders alike.

-Why do motorcycle lights flash?
-Motorcycle lights flash usually because the motorcyclist has installed some sort of light modulator.
+Why do motorcycle lights flash and flicker?
+The most common reason why motorcycle lights flash and flicker is because the motorcyclist has installed a light modulator.
 This is a device that flashes either the headlight or the taillight to help them become more noticeable to other drivers around them.
 If the flashing has no pattern, the motorcycle likely has an electrical issue.

 There’s always at least a little bit of risk getting in a vehicle and driving down the road.
 But most of us do it every day and don’t really think about those risks we take.
 For motorcyclists, it’s a bigger risk because they’re much less protected on their bike.
 It’s no wonder they try to take extra measures to ensure their safety.